helium/HIP/00xx-my-hip-name.md

 # Summary
 [summary]: #summary

-This proposal suggests a governance mechanism for on chain voting for chain variables and protocol upgrades.
+This proposal suggests a governance mechanism for on chain voting for chain variables.

 # Motivation
 [motivation]: #motivation